List of Bible Stories: Top 10 to Grab & Intrigue Any Reader!

 He persuaded King Saul to let him fight and decided to not wear any of King Saul’s armor, but only brought a sling and gathered 5 smooth stones.
 He may seem like a weak young boy to the giant but he came in the name of the Lord Almighty, the God of Israel, and believed that nothing is impossible with God.

 With a strong faith, he swung his sling and one of the rocks hit Goliath’s head.
 He then used Goliath’s sword to cut off the giant’s head and the Philistines retreated after they saw that their giant was killed.
-David had proven how faith and trusting God can lead to great victories, even if you might not look like you fit for the job.

 #5 on Our Ultimate List of Bible Stories: The Fiery Furnace: Shadrach, Meschach, and Abednego, Daniel in the Lion’s Den